wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 !!! warning "Prerequisites"
     - Ensure that your WIS2box has been configured and started, including the setting execution tokens for the ``processes/wis2box`` and ``collections/stations``paths.
-Confirm the status by visiting the WIS2box API (``http://<your-host-name>/oapi``) and verifying that the API is running.
+Confirm the status by visiting the WIS2box API (``http://<your-host-name>/oapi``) and verifying that the API is running
-    - Ensure that you are able to access the wis2box management container using a file transfer tool such as WinSCP.
+    - Ensure that you are able to access the **wis2box-management container using a file transfer tool such as WinSCP
     - For practical purposes the exercises in this session use data from Romania, import the station ``0-20000-0-15015`` into your station list and associate it with the topic for your "Surface weather observations collection".
-This will be removed at the end of the session.
+This will be removed at the end of the session

 ## Inspecting SYNOP data and BUFR conversion